Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 24. In 2005, Work Began on a Castlevania Movie, but the Project was Cancelled in 2007

-Rights were acquired for a motion picture adaptation in 2005.
-However, after various studio, director, and story changes, the project was more or less shelved in 2009.
+In 2005, rights were acquired for a motion picture adaptation of the Castlevania series.
+However, after various studio, director, and story changes, the project was more or less shelved.

-25. Netflix’s 2017 Series is the First Full Animated Adaptation of the Castlevania Series
+25. Netflix’s Castlevania Series is the First Fully Animated Adaptation

-While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story would be featured on broadcast media.
-As of this time of writing, two seasons have been planned.
-Season two is scheduled to be released in 2018.
+While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story was featured on broadcast media.
+As of 2022, there are four seasons.